Billy Elliot the Musical: Stratford Festival production

+Original German-language production

+The first German-language production of Billy Elliot premiered in November 2024 at the Maag Music Hall in Zurich.
+The title role of Billy was played by Moritz Fischli (alternated with Leo Lemmerich, Nevio Reymond).
+The main cast also included Pasquale Aleardi as the father (alternating with Frank Logemann), Isabelle Flachsmann (alternating with Gabriela Ryffel) as Mrs. Wilkinson, Sabine Martin (alternating with Kaatje Dierks) as the grandmother and Justin Périer (alternating with Elias Meier, Charlie Bänziger) as Michael.
+Roman Riklin (lyrics) and Eric Hättenschwiler (dialogues) were responsible for the German-language adaptation.

 Touring productions

-First US national tour
+First North American tour

-Although considered to be the first US national tour, the show did not tour as a usual touring production would, with longer engagements in Chicago and Toronto.
+Although considered the first US tour, the show did not tour as a usual touring production would, with longer engagements in Chicago and Toronto.

 Chicago (2010)

 The musical opened in Chicago on 18 March 2010 in previews, officially on 11 April, at the Ford Center for the Performing Arts Oriental Theatre for an extended run.
 This is the start of the North American multi-city tour.
 According to producer Eric Fellner, however, the musical "will be here until such time as Chicago says 'go away'. ...
 We can only do one production at once," and other North American cities will have to wait until the Chicago production runs its course.
-Emily Skinner plays Mrs. Wilkinson, and the cast featured Tommy Batchelor, Giuseppe Bausilio, Cesar Corrales and J.P.
+Emily Skinner played Mrs. Wilkinson, and the cast featured Tommy Batchelor, Giuseppe Bausilio, Cesar Corrales and J.P.
 Viernes alternating as Billy, with Armand Schultz as Billy's Dad, Cynthia Darlow as Grandma, Patrick Mulvey as Tony and Jim Ortlieb as George.
 The production closed early on 28 November 2010 and transferred to Toronto.
 The show ran for 37 weeks and 288 performances.

 The production had been slated to run through July 2010 but was extended to the middle of January 2011, by popular demand.
 By September, however, ticket sales were growing bleak.
 According to the Chicago Tribune, "Weekday attendance had been especially poor in recent weeks, despite heavily discounted tickets.
 Audience members at the Oriental Theatre in the Loop had reported an almost-empty balcony at some shows, and weekday attendance had been as low as 900 or so people.
 December sales are typically strong, so the decision to close then indicated that things were not expected to pick up."
 The show closed "early" in November 2010.